interneuron-ai/project-barbarossa/README.md

 "project/Barbarossa", a pioneering initiative to fine-tune large language models (LLMs) on the Azerbaijani translation of the Stanford Alpaca dataset.
 This project represents a significant step in enhancing natural language processing capabilities for the Azerbaijani language.
 Utilizing the self-instruct method, our aim is to improve the understanding and generation of Azerbaijani text in AI models.

+The project is named 'Barbarossa' inspired by the Ottoman naval commander Barbaros Hayrettin Pasha, a figure synonymous with exploration, mastery, and transformation in maritime history.
+Just as Barbarossa played a pivotal role in establishing Ottoman supremacy in the Mediterranean through strategic conquests and naval innovation, this project aims to navigate the uncharted waters of Azerbaijani language AI.
+The name 'Barbarossa' symbolizes our ambition to lead and innovate in this field, much like the historical figure who transformed the maritime dynamics of his era.

 2. **Background**
    - Information about Stanford Alpaca dataset
    - The concept of instruction-tuning and self-instruct method